15 Best Things to Do in South Windsor (CT)

 This sumptuous, 280-acre park is just a little way south of Buckland Hills and presents a patchwork of little gardens alongside family facilities.

-In spring and summer give yourself as long as possible to stroll and discover the Arboretum, Lotus Garden, Oriental Garden, English Garden, Italian Garden and the Wetlands Garden, to name a few.
+In spring and summer give yourself as long as possible to stroll and discover the various spaces.
+There’s an Arboretum, Lotus Garden, Oriental Garden, English Garden, Italian Garden and the Wetlands Garden, to name a few.

 There are three playgrounds in all, one next to the aviary, a nature center, as well as amenities for tennis, volleyball, horseshoes and disc golf.

-Open April to October, Wickham Park is privately run and has an entrance fee of $5 per car on weekdays and $7 on weekends.
+Open April through October, Wickham Park is privately run and charges a small entrance fee for cars.

 15. Hartford